 - know the proper method of collecting samples for disease diagnosis

-- know the approved control methods for these common tree pests
+- know the approved control methods for common tree pests

-- be familiar with recommended tree species used in replanting programs, their planting requirements, and their care after planting.
+- be familiar with recommended tree species to plant in community forests, their maintenance requirements, and their care after planting.

 Where can I take a certification exam?
-Training workshops are conducted throughout Minnesota in cooperation with the My Minnesota Woods.
-Testing is generally conducted in the afternoon of the workshop day.
-Check for training dates and locations.
+Training is available online or at workshops conducted throughout Minnesota in cooperation with the University of Minnesota's Department of Forest Resources Testing generally takes place in the afternoon of the workshop day.
+Check for training dates and locations at the University of Minnesota Tree Inspector Program webpage.

 What does the exam cover?
-The tree inspector examination covers shade tree statutes, shade tree pest management, tree identification, and firewood identification.
+The tree inspector examination covers shade tree statutes, shade tree pest biology and management, tree identification, and firewood identification.

 How do I recertify?
 Tree inspectors must take one continuing education workshop every calendar year to receive a certificate for the following year.
 Recertification is valid for one calendar year.
-If your certificate expires, you must retake and pass the certification exam.
+Download the recertification application form.

-- proper methods of collecting and submitting samples for possible new plant, insect, or disease diagnosis
+- proper methods of collecting and submitting samples for a possible new plant, insect, or disease diagnosis

-- identifying exotic pest threats to Minnesota trees, including gypsy moth, emerald ash borer, sudden oak death, and Asian longhorned beetle
+- identifying invasive pest threats to Minnesota trees, including spongy moth, emerald ash borer, bur oak blight, and Asian longhorned beetle

 - recognizing hazard trees